UK unemployment edges closer to Bank of England threshold

 There have recently been more up-to-date signs of strength in the jobs market.
 A survey of purchasing managers by financial data firm Markit, published on November 5, showed hiring was its strongest since the survey began in 1998.

-The recovery in Britain's labor market is being scrutinized by investors who are skeptical that unemployment will take anything like as long as the BoE forecasts to fall to 7 percent.
+The recovery in Britain's labour market is being scrutinized by investors who are sceptical that unemployment will take anything like as long as the BoE forecasts to fall to 7 percent.

 Analysts polled by Reuters expect the Bank will say that the rate is now on course to fall to 7 percent by either the fourth quarter of 2015 or the first three months of 2016.

-Even as Britain's labor market picks up, many people in work are not seeing an improvement in their living standards.
+Even as Britain's labour market picks up, many people in work are not seeing an improvement in their living standards.

 Average weekly earnings growth including bonuses picked up by 0.7 percent in the three months to September compared with a year earlier.